GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 Text entered in the Opus field will be automatically appended to the end of the composition's title whenever it is referenced elsewhere in the Composition Library.
 For this reason, there is no need to include it in the [Title](#title).
 The Opus text will be listed in the form **Op. [text]**.

 ## Stage
 This field is a drop-down menu which allows you to select the stage the composition is designed for.
-For mixed-stage compositions, this should be the highest numbered stage (also called the **effective stage**).
+For mixed-stage compositions, this should be the highest numbered stage.

 The stage of a composition indicates how many bells are being rung.
 Many stages have historical names which must be learned.
 The table below gives the names for every stage at which Complib can accept compositions.